-I am a visiting assistant professor of computer science at St. Lawrence University.
+I am an assistant professor of computer science at St. Lawrence University.
 My research expertise is in the intersection of computer architecture, programming languages, and software engineering where I develop programming support for emerging hardware technologies.
 Additionally, I teach a breadth of computer science courses, but generally focus on more systems-oriented courses.

 In 2020, I received my Ph.D. in Computer Science and Engineering from the University of Michigan.
 My advisor was Westley Weimer.
 In 2016, I received a Master of Computer Science (MCS) from the University of Virginia.
 My co-advisors were Westley Weimer and Kevin Skadron.
 In 2014, I received a B.S. in Computer Science, Mathematics, and German Studies from St. Lawrence University.
 My academic advisors at St. Lawrence were Ed Harcourt (CS), Dan Look (Math), and Ingrid Stipa (German Studies).